 We Are Here To Help

 Receiving the diagnosis of lupus can be a stressful or frightening moment for both the patient and the family.
 It is important to realize that help is available and you are not alone.
-You can also fill out our online lupus navigator request form to have a lupus navigator contact you directly.
+You can also fill out our Health Educator request form to have a health educator contact you directly.

 Our health education specialists are specially trained to provide people affected by lupus with non-medical counseling, disease education, information, and helpful resources.
 You have lupus, but you are not alone.
 Let us know how we can help.

 SELF: Strategies to Embrace Living with Lupus Fearlessly.
 No matter how long you’ve been living with lupus, the SELF online self-management program has the tips and tools to help you better manage your disease.
 Explore SELF now.

 Each year, the chapter sponsors empowering programs that feature local and national speakers knowledgeable in the diagnosis, treatment, and research efforts of Lupus and related disorders.
 Speakers include those living with lupus and in the specialty areas of rheumatology, psychiatry, nephrology, cardiology, and more.
 Plus, hear from other lupus warriors and caregivers!